 The Patch should not be exposed to oils, lotions, or sunscreen.
 Do Not directly apply oils, lotions, or sunscreen to the white adhesive or plastic.
 If the Patch is directly exposed to oils, lotions, or sunscreen, remove and replace the Patch.

 Product Disposal

-The Introducer Needle (Red Cap) and Fill Syringe Needle should be discarded in a sharps container and disposed of according to local regulations.
+The introducer needle (red cap) and fill needle/fill syringe should be discarded in a sharps container and disposed of according to local regulations.